-iPSC technology allows the reprogramming of cells from individuals in the context of their genetic background, and the genetic and epigenetic behaviours of iPSC have been showed to reflect those of the proper cells of a donor individual[34,35].
-Therefore, iPSC are considered a great tool to model human diseases, and if reprogrammed from cells of a patient with genetic variations causing the disease, iPSC have the potential to generate cells or tissue-like structures in vitro mimicking those of the patient affected by the disease of interest (Figure 1).
-However, inter and intra-clonal (epi)genetic variability of iPSC acquired during reprogramming and or the differentiation process may confound the results and the outcomes of experiments or therapies involving iPSC.
+iPSC technology allows the reprogramming of cells from individuals in the context of their genetic background, and the genetic and epigenetic behaviors of iPSC have been shown to reflect those of the proper cells of a donor individual[34,35].
+Therefore, iPSC are considered a great tool to model human diseases.
+If reprogrammed from cells of a patient with genetic variations causing the disease, iPSC have the potential to generate cells or tissue-like structures in vitro mimicking those of the patient affected by the disease of interest (Figure 1).
+However, inter- and intra-clonal (epi)genetic variability of iPSC acquired during reprogramming and/or the differentiation process may confound the results and the outcomes of experiments or therapies involving iPSC.
 A thorough analysis of iPSC and other control cells, such as the original cells used for reprogramming, have to be performed.
-For instance, the comparison of several iPSC lines obtained from different donors and control cells is recommended to reliably appreciate the impact of the genetic variations in the disease and to limit the variability in the outcomes which is inherent to iPSC clones’ differences.
-The correct differentiation of iPSC into the target cells relevant to model the disease of interest is also critical, and is often hampered by the limited knowledge about the experimental conditions leading to the proper cell differentiation and the variability existing in the differentiation processes[35].
+For instance, the comparison of several iPSC lines obtained from different donors and control cells is recommended to reliably appreciate the impact of the genetic variations in the disease and to limit the variability in the outcomes, which is inherent to iPSC clones’ differences.
+The correct differentiation of iPSC into the target cells relevant to model the disease of interest is also critical and is often hampered by the limited knowledge about the experimental conditions leading to the proper cell differentiation and the variability existing in the differentiation processes[35].

-The major challenge for disease modelling using iPSC remains to establish the right cell type(s) with a phenotype which represent accurately the pathological aspects of the disease of interest.
+The major challenge for disease modeling using iPSC remains to establish the right cell type(s) with a phenotype that represent accurately the pathological aspects of the disease of interest.
 Another interesting feature is that iPSC are pluripotent and their differentiation can be triggered in order to mimic early steps of embryonic development, which make them a cell source of choice to study congenital or early age onset diseases (Figure 1).
-Many groups have already used iPSC to model the pathophysiology of a variety of diseases, such as cardiovascular diseases, neuronal and neurological disorders, and cancer amongst others[34-36].
-However, for diseases which are multigenic and/or age-dependent with late onset, or complex and systemic, iPSC may be more difficult to use for establishing a disease model[35,37].
+Many groups have already used iPSC to model the pathophysiology of a variety of diseases, such as cardiovascular diseases, neuronal and neurological disorders and cancer amongst others[34-36].
+However, for diseases that are multigenic and/or age-dependent with late onset or complex and systemic, iPSC may be more difficult to use for establishing a disease model[35,37].
 Organoids, which are 3-dimensional cellular structures mimicking the organization and functions of organs or tissues, may also be generated by differentiation of iPSC to obtain more complex cellular models in vitro.
-In addition, iPSC are also an invaluable tool to study the genetic pathways involved in diseases in well-controlled environments, and to test the effect of novel and known drugs in patient-derived iPSC (Figure 1).
+In addition, iPSC are also an invaluable tool to study the genetic pathways involved in diseases in well-controlled environments and to test the effect of novel and known drugs in patient-derived iPSC (Figure 1).

-Interestingly, primary cancer cells from different types of human cancers, such as melanoma, gastric cancer, glioblastoma and pancreatic ductal adenocarcinoma, among others, have been successfully reprogrammed into iPSC or at least into pluripotent cells, offering new possibilities to study early stages of cancer initiation and progression in vitro[38,39]. iPSC might be especially useful to model cancers emerging at young ages or with familial inherited characteristics, since these cancers have an early onset which may be promoted by the embryonic developmental process itself, which is recapitulated to a large extent during iPSC differentiation.
-An obvious limitation to this model is that it fails to be submitted to environmental factors such as chemical pollution, smoking and virus infection, among others, that may contribute to tumorigenesis.
-Another limitation comes from the fact that iPSC reprogramming process changes the epigenetic status of the original source cell, which in the case of cancer cells may also contribute to their tumorigenic nature.
+Interestingly, primary cancer cells from different types of human cancers, such as melanoma, gastric cancer, glioblastoma and pancreatic ductal adenocarcinoma, have been successfully reprogrammed into iPSC or at least into pluripotent cells offering new possibilities to study early stages of cancer initiation and progression in vitro[38,39]. iPSC might be especially useful to model cancers emerging at young ages or with familial inherited characteristics because these cancers have an early onset, which may be promoted by the embryonic developmental process itself that is recapitulated to a large extent during iPSC differentiation.
+An obvious limitation to this model is that it fails to be submitted to environmental factors, such as chemical pollution, smoking and virus infection that may contribute to tumorigenesis.
+Another limitation comes from the fact that the iPSC reprogramming process changes the epigenetic status of the original source cell, which in the case of cancer cells may also contribute to their tumorigenic nature.